Dance: Digital records necessary as sheriff's office weighs medical contract

 “This is 2021 and there is no other provider, or facility I can think of, that does not have electronic records,” she said.

-Norman said Dance was aiming to have a decision on whether the office would change providers by the end of the week.
-The decision would be presented before the board prior to its budget meeting and prior to the contract’s end on June 30.
+Norman said Dance’s decision on whether the office would change providers would be presented before the board prior to its budget meeting and prior to the contract’s end on June 30.